ad3ller/emonitor/README.rst

 Change log
 ----------

-- v0.3.0, UTC timestamps (data taken before v0.3.0 should be adjusted to UTC for accurate plotting).
+- v0.3.0, record UTC timestamps (data taken before v0.3.0 should be adjusted to UTC for accurate plotting).